FREQUENTLY ASKED QUESTIONS

 Will patients at the OVP HEALTH Recovery Center receive medical care and treatment, including pharmaceutical therapy?

 Yes.
 The OVP HEALTH Recovery Center will be staffed and overseen by a team of physicians, physician assistants, nurse practitioners and nurses, who are highly trained to address the comprehensive medical needs of patients suffering from the effects and complications of substance use disorder, as well as any accompanying health care needs.
-Under strict supervision, patients at the center will receive Medication Assisted Treatment (MAT), utilizing a controlled medication called Buprenorphine (Suboxone), which reduces or eliminates withdrawal symptoms without producing the “high” experienced from taking other drugs, and allows patients to be more receptive to counseling and other behavioral therapies that address the underlying causes of their addiction.
+Under strict supervision, patients at the center will receive Medication Assisted Treatment (MAT), comfort medication and other necessary medications needed to treat any medical or mental health conditions.

 Will counseling be provided at the OVP HEALTH Recovery Center?